by Chantal Bufe

-'Check your sources!' - if there is one phrase that all of my NYU professors used repetitively and insistently it is that one.
-And I can only extend this advice - repetitively and insistently, especially right now: be an active news user.
-Go and make the effort to find those news outlets that you deem most trustworthy and reliable.
+'Check your sources!' - if there is one phrase that all of my professors used repetitively and insistently, it is that one.
+Be an active news user.
+Go and make an effort to find those news outlets that you deem most trustworthy and reliable.
 Look into the writers and contributors whose words you are letting into your homes and minds - pay attention to what and whom you are consuming (and what/ whose information you are possibly passing on!).

 2. Consume news at a time of day when you know you will be the least stressed

-We all have been told over and over again about the dangerous effects of consuming negative news first thing in the morning on our physical and mental wellbeing: anxiety, stress, nervousness, laziness .... the list is long.
+We all have been told repeatedly about the dangerous effects of consuming negative information in the morning on our physical and mental wellbeing: anxiety, stress, nervousness, laziness - the list is long.
 Instead, experts advise us to establish a healthy morning routine and then set aside dedicated time during the day (when we know we are the least likely to get stressed) to consume news.

-This is what I mean: CREATION.
-In the most 'Elizbeth Gilberthan' way possible.
-Instead of just absorbing (i.e. putting yourself in a passive state), start actively creating: write, sketch, draw, paint, cook, bake, learn/play an instrument, sing, daaaaance - for crying out loud!).
+This is what I mean: creation.
+Instead of just absorbing (i.e., putting yourself in a passive state), start actively creating: write, sketch, draw, paint, cook, bake, learn/play an instrument, sing, dance - for crying out loud!).
 Whatever it is that gets your heart smiling, your mind overflowing and your dopamine, oxytocin, serotonin, and endorphins into a happiness rage, get on it.
-(And if you have little ones glued to you right now - as we do - maybe there is a way (somehow?) to include them in this process?
-My little ones, for instance, currently each hold a rotating role as one of my photo editors for this blog ... somehow).

-Start creating (whatever it is/whatever it may look like) and start sharing it with your loved ones, your friends and strangers.
+Start creating (whatever it is/whatever it may look like) and start sharing it with your loved ones, friends, and strangers.
 There is no being embarrassed about being your authentic self and doing what you love, remember?
 Not always, but especially not during this point in time.
-We are all living this current situation individually, but once we start creating, we are contributing something special and unique to the wellbeing of our collective whole.
+We are all living this current situation individually, but once we start creating, we are contributing something special and unique to our collective whole's wellbeing.
 Your art has the magic to bring so much encouragement and light into someone else's life.
-Someone who might really need it today.
+Someone who might need it today.

-And if you still need convincing that creativity is the key to all things amazing, consider this: besides distracting us from the surrealism (and negative side effects) of this extraordinary situation, creativity is said to make us better problem solvers; it makes us more confident and can extend our lifespan.
+Creativity is the key to all things unique: besides distracting us from the surrealism (and adverse side effects) of this extraordinary situation, imagination is said to make us better problem solvers; it makes us more confident and can extend our lifespan.
 Our entire life is meant to be lived creating.
 And never more than right now.